First Luther cabinet: Security policy and the Locarno Treaties

-Both Allied communications were made public on 19 June, causing a heated debate of Stresemann's policies.
+Both Allied communications were made public on 19 June, causing a heated debate over Stresemann's policies.
 In the cabinet, Frenken, Neuhaus, von Kanitz and Schiele, plus Commander in Chief of the Army Hans von Seeckt, refused to support another voluntary confirmation of the western borders forced on Germany at Versailles.
 Stresemann refused to conduct further negotiations in such a way that they must fail, as suggested by Frenken.
 Luther supported his foreign minister, and the cabinet agreed on further talks with the Allies on the issues.

 Tensions between Stresemann and Luther emerged when the Chancellor claimed that Stresemann had informed him about the secret memorandum and the details of German policy on the security issue only in mid-February.
 Stresemann maintained that he had always kept him fully informed.

 On 20 July, the cabinet's reply to the French note was delivered.
 Despite taking a critical stance towards the French position on arbitration agreements and confirming German reservations about Article 16 of the Covenant of the League of Nations, it found a positive response in Paris.
 France replied on 24 August, indicating that the exchange of notes could now be replaced with direct talks.
-In late August, both sides agreed on a meeting of judicial experts to prepare an intergovernmental conference.
+In late August, both sides agreed on a meeting of judicial experts to prepare for an intergovernmental conference.

 In September, Germany received an invitation to the conference of foreign ministers.
 Schiele, for the DNVP, tried to convince Luther to send only Stresemann so as to keep the person of the Chancellor untainted by association with the outcome of the conference.
 Luther, however, insisted on going himself to add his weight to the German delegation.
 Schiele held firm on his second demand that the government's reply to the invitation should officially protest the Allied position assigning sole responsibility for World War I to Germany.
 Stresemann opposed the idea, fearing the Allied reaction to such a provocation.
 Nevertheless, a memorandum was added to the German response rejecting the war guilt claim.

-On 2 October, the cabinet agreed on the delegation's guidelines: change of the French-British draft discussed at the London expert meeting to make clear that the guarantee of the western border would mean only a renunciation of offensive war and not a waiver of claims to German territory (i.e. Alsace–Lorraine and Eupen-Malmedy); refusal of a French guarantee of the eastern arbitration treaties; interpretation of Article 16 in a way that took account of German reservations; changes to military rule in the Rhineland and a reduction in the duration of the occupation of the second and third zone of the Rhineland.
+On 2 October, the cabinet agreed on the delegation's guidelines: change of the French-British draft discussed at the London expert meeting to make clear that the guarantee of the western border would mean only a renunciation of offensive war and not a waiver of claims to German territory (i.e., Alsace–Lorraine and Eupen-Malmedy); refusal of a French guarantee of the eastern arbitration treaties; interpretation of Article 16 in a way that took account of German reservations; changes to military rule in the Rhineland and a reduction in the duration of the occupation of the second and third zone of the Rhineland.